Q. How much does it cost to build a log home?

 Q. How do you dry your logs?

-A. Logs of 12″ – 15″ diameter are cut into a 6″ X 8″ or 8” X 8” cant.
+A. Logs of 12″ – 15″ diameter are cut into a 6″ X 8″ or 8” X 8” cants.
 This process removes the sapwood and leaves a “heartwood only” log.
-The cants are then kiln-dried in our solar forced air kilns for approximately 5 months.
-This process, which was developed after years of research, is environmentally friendly while providing a better, more stable end product.
-Since no fossil fuels are used, it is better for the environment than a conventional kiln used by other log home companies.
-It is “Mother Nature’s Way” of drying but much faster and with no negative impact to the wood or the Earth.
-This slower process minimizes checking and shrinkage because it dries the log to the center of the log rather than just baking the exterior of the log.
+The cants are then dried in our solar kilns for approximately 5 months.
+Our solar kiln process, developed after years of research, is environmentally friendly while providing a better, more stable end product.
+Since very little electricity is used, it is better for the environment than conventional kilns used by other log home companies which uses huge amounts of heating fuels.
+We consider our solar kilns as “Mother Nature’s Way” of drying the full logs with no negative impact to the wood, the air or the Earth.
+This months’ long process minimizes checking and shrinkage because it dries the log to the center of the log rather than just baking the exterior of the log.

 Q. Do you allow for settlement?

 A. We engineer our structures to allow for the maximum possible shrinkage and settlement as required by the International Residential Code.
-Log wall openings are framed to allow logs to settle without interfering with the operation of windows or doors.
-Interior partitions include settling spaces concealed behind oak trim (included in the kits).
-All vertical supports have adjusters that can be lowered as needed.
+Our log wall openings are framed to allow logs to settle without interfering with the operation of windows or doors.
+We design settling spaces across the top of the interior partitions that are easily concealed behind trim boards.
+All vertical supports for beams have adjusters that can be lowered as needed.
 Our log profile is designed so that two years after you move into your home, your logs will be tighter than they were when the home was built.

 Q. What are the advantages of a milled log?

-A. Machining the logs produces a log of uniform surface and size.
-It makes construction easier, more precise and more airtight.
-It also eliminates ledges which can catch water and cause decay.
-Milling removes the outer “sapwood” which is the least durable part of the tree along with any insects which may be living under the bark.
+A. Milling of logs produces logs of uniform surfaces and sizes.
+This makes construction easier, more precise and more airtight.
+Our milled log shapes eliminate ledges which hold water and lead to decay.
+Our milling removes the outer “sapwood” which is the least durable part of the tree where the insects live.
 The remaining “heartwood” is the most durable part of the tree.
-A milled log also allows the customer to choose the profile that they want for their home.
-Round, flat, flat with bevels are available on a milled log but not on a handcrafted home.
-Last, a milled log is less expensive to build than a handcrafted log home.
+Look at the end of any of our logs and you’ll see the middle of the tree!.
+A milled log also allows you to choose the profile that that want for your home.
+Lastly, a milled log is less expensive to build than a handcrafted log home.

 Q. Are log homes energy efficient?

-A. Log homes have been proven many times to be energy efficient and are recognized as so by energy codes throughout the U.S. The logs and heavy beams provide thermal mass which retains heat, reducing energy costs.
+A. Log homes have been proven to be energy efficient and are recognized as so by energy codes throughout the U.S. The logs and heavy beams provide thermal mass which retains the interior space’s ambient temperatures, reducing energy costs.
 When looking for an energy efficient log home, pay particular attention to the width of the joint where the logs stack.
 A 12” log with a 5” joint is no more energy efficient than a 5” wide log.
-Also, the sealants used between the logs is critical to the performance.
+Also, the air tightness between the logs is critical to the performance.

 The design and construction details are very important to the amount of energy it will take to heat and cool your log home.
-Allowing for sufficient insulation in the roof system if critical.
-The standard GLH roof systems allows for an R 40.
-GLH uses logs around the subfloor which is an energy saving feature.
-Air infiltration through the subfloor is a major energy leak in most homes.
-The logs serve as a continual insulated wall around the subfloor to eliminate this source of air infiltration.
+Planning for sufficient insulation in the roof system is critical.
+The standard GLH roof system allows for an R 40 using spray foam.
+GLH recommends using logs around the subfloor which is not only structurally better but is an energy saving feature.
+Air infiltration through at the subfloor perimeter is a major energy leak in most homes.
+Our log wall design provides a well insulated wall eginning at the top of the foundation wall up to the roof, eliminating air infiltration.
 GLH also provides custom profile gaskets to provide another seal behind the door and window trim.
 These gaskets fill in the space created by the curvature of the round logs to prevent air infiltration around the doors and windows.

 Q. What shipping methods do you use?